 The Jersey Probation and Aftercare Service incorporates the Jersey Family Court Advisory Service (JFCAS).

 It aims to provide clients with the best possible service.
 However, there are occasions when users of our service may feel that the quality or level of service provided falls short of what can reasonably be expected.

 Your continued involvement and goodwill is of great value to us.
 If you have a complaint, we would like you to tell us about it.

 How to make a complaint

 Complaints should be made initially to the officer concerned to try and resolve the matter.
-If this is not possible, the complaint should be made in writing, within 7 days to the relevant Team Manager Probation/JFCAS or the Community Service Manager.
+If this is not possible, the complaint should be made in writing, within 7 days to the relevant Team Manager Probation or JFCAS or the Community Service Manager.

 If the complaint is about one of the aforementioned managers then the complaint should be submitted in writing to the Chief Probation Officer (CPO).
 If the complaint is against the CPO then the letter should be addressed to the Chair of the Probation Board who is currently Jurat Crill.

 On receipt of a complaint the relevant manager will inform the CPO (unless the complaint was about them) that there has been a complaint.
-This would normally be done during the weekly Management Meetings; however, if the complaint is particularly serious in nature then the CPO should be informed immediately
+This would normally be done during the weekly Management Meetings.
+If the complaint is particularly serious in nature then the CPO should be informed immediately.

 The response to the complainant will:

 - set out the complaint so that the complainant can be sure it has been understood